-This machine is manufactured of the highest quality materials, but keep in mind that this is a sensitive piece of equipment.
+This machine is manufactured of the highest quality materials, but keep in mind that it is a sensitive piece of equipment.
 Care should be taken to see that it is not dropped, knocked around, or handled roughly.

-Doing so may damage the programmable computer, its components, the conditioner transfer system, the Duster assembly, or the vacuum cleaning and squeegee system.
+Doing so may damage the programmable logic controller, its components, the conditioner transfer system, the duster assembly, or the vacuum cleaning and squeegee system.